 When’s the last time you looked through the Letters to the Editor?
 Or what about guest blogging or freelance articles?
 There are more opportunities than ever to get your position out to the masses.
 You can write a Letter to the Editor about a specific issue or in response to an industry-relevant article.
 By giving your take and tagging it with your company credentials, you’ll find people notice and respect your opinion.
 You can also contribute to industry magazines or online forums.
 In doing so, you’ll be able to show your knowledge, and you’ll educate yourself along the way,

-It’s really important to do your best to obtain prospective clients email addresses.
+It’s really important to do your best to obtain every prospects email addresses.
 Using your customer list can be a real savior when things get tight or you have changes in your business.
 You are only as good as your last project, but every house you’ve worked in and every client you’ve worked for can be a salesman for your business.
 While I wouldn’t recommend leaning on them for ongoing reference checks, I do believe that checking in once in a while can be really rewarding and serve as a reminder for that next project on their list.
-Using a free email service like MailChimp can be the perfect solution for keeping in contact and still looking professional.
+Using a free email service like MailChimp or Klaviyo can be the perfect solution for keeping in contact and still looking professional.

 12. HANDWRITTEN NOTES